TheDIYGuy999/Rc_Engine_Sound/README.md

 - added the requested V8 trophy truck sound
 - optimized the generic "V8" sound to fit the memory in combination with the Ural start sound

+## New in V 1.33:
+- added the Defender V8 sounds (I forgot to upload them)

 ## Ho to create new sound arrays:

 ### Audacity: